tyxin/ReadyHols/README.md

 - (000000009,254533453435)
 - (000000010,352534534534)

-Note: Only First 10 Vacations (Vacations with Vacation IDs 000000001 to 000000010) are Populated with Data
+Note: Only First 5 Vacations (Vacations with Vacation IDs 000000001 to 000000010) are fully populated, First 10 Vacations are partially populated with Data.